Usage#

 Note

-In general, it is recommended to load all of your low-dimensional variables.
+In general, it is recommended to load all of your low-dimensional (e.g scalar and 1D) variables.

-Whilst this does mean the original data will be duplicated in your new virtual zarr store, by loading your coordinates into memory they can be inlined in the reference file for fast reads from the virtual store.
+Whilst this does mean the original data will be duplicated in your new virtual zarr store, by loading your coordinates into memory they can be inlined in the reference file, or be stored as single chunks rather than large numbers of extremely tiny chunks.
+(Both of which will speed up loading that data back when you re-open the virtual store later.)

 vds = open_virtual_dataset(